reframejs/reframe/docs/overview.template.md

 Reframe pushes the envelop of adaptability to the point of being able to progressively and entirely replace Reframe with code of your own.

 In short, you adapt the (anti-)framework to your needs, instead of adapting your needs to the framework.

-### Why should I use Reframe?

-Reframe is an option if you want to quickly implement a working prototype without getting locked into the framework's limitations down the road.